SM 25x400 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical equipment and other modern machines.
+- Wide application in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: